liyasthomas/lvr/README.md

 ## Versioning

-This project is developed under [Fuse Org](https://github.com/liyasthomas).
+This project is developed by [Liyas Thomas](https://github.com/liyasthomas).
 For the versions available, see the [releases on this repository](https://github.com/liyasthomas/lvr/releases).

 ## Authors